 4. Too Hot To Handle

-The BoatU.S.
-Marine Insurance claim files show that "winterizing" a boat by leaving a heater running on board is just not a good idea.
-First, your engine is least likely to be protected when it most needs it – in a big storm when the temperature plummets and the power goes out.
+Our Marine Insurance claim files show that "winterizing" a boat by leaving a heater running on board is just not a good idea.
+First, your engine is least likely to be protected when it most needs it — in a big storm when the temperature plummets and the power goes out.
 Second, every winter we see fires from heaters, connections, and cords where heaters were left running on unattended boats.
 Unless you are located in Hawaii or the Florida Keys, we recommend winterizing your engine if you will be laying up the boat for even a few weeks to minimize the chances that a sudden freeze will put it out of commission next season.

-5. Down the drain
+5. Down The Drain

 Many places on boats have small holes so that water can drain out — boats are wet places after all.
 If those drains get plugged, it may not matter that much in the summer.
 But if they're plugged in the winter, the water inside will expand as it freezes (10%, remember?) and can do serious damage.
 Check drain holes in stanchion bases, mast steps, livewells, and anywhere else you have found them to make sure they are not clogged and no water has accumulated.
 If some areas are not draining adequately, consider adding a few more drain holes to facilitate the process.
 While you're at it, don't forget about seacocks, many of which have a small drain plug that can be removed to allow trapped water to escape.

-6. Soggy bottom
+6. Soggy Bottom

 If, when you haul your boat for the fall, you notice that the rudder is dripping water a few days after it has been on the hard, chances are you have water trapped in the rudder.
 Leave it that way through the winter, and it may freeze and can cause serious damage to the fiberglass.
 Before the first freeze, you need to get that water out.
 You may need to drill a hole at the bottom of the leading edge of the rudder to let it drain.
 If you leave it open through the winter, that should help the laminate dry out, and you'll have an easier time filling and patching it in the spring.
 Before you put your baby back in the water, though, you'll want to figure out where that water came from and how to keep it from getting into the rudder again next season.